1890 Franklin & Marshall football team

 The 1890 Franklin & Marshall football team was an American football team that represented Franklin & Marshall College during the 1890 college football season.
 The team compiled an 8–2 record.
 Its eight victories included games against Penn State (10–0) and Lafayette (18–10).
 Its two losses were against Princeton (33–16) and Penn (28–0).
 The team played its home games at McGrann's Park in Lancaster, Pennsylvania.
-William Mann Irvine was the team captain and also played at the fullback position.
+William Mann Irvine was the team captain and played at the fullback position.